gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Server.md

 ## How do I make a call to the server if I am not using GWT RPC?<a id="How_do_I_make_a_call_to_the_server_if_I_am_not_using_GWT_RPC?"></a>

 The heart of AJAX is making data read/write calls to a server from the JavaScript application running in the browser.
-GWT is &quot;RPC agnostic&quot; and has no particular requirements about what protocol is used to issue RPC requests, or even what language the server code is written in.
+GWT is "RPC agnostic" and has no particular requirements about what protocol is used to issue RPC requests, or even what language the server code is written in.
 Although GWT provides a library of classes that makes the RPC communications with a J2EE server extremely easy, you are not required to use them.
 Instead you can build custom HTTP requests to retrieve, for example, JSON or XML-formatted data.